Friday, May 14, 2021

 Similarly, Israel exercises authority in all Israeli/Palestinian waters.
 That includes both the West Bank's chunk of the Dead Sea and the parts of the Mediterranean Sea that could be considered the territorial waters and exclusive economic zone of the Gaza Strip.

 The one partial exception is the Gaza Strip "fishing zone", which Israeli forces mostly stay out of except for occasional raids and pursuits.
-The catch is that Israel's military decides where the boundaries of the zone lie, and changes them frequently - often shrinking the zone or closing it altogether as retaliation for Hamas attacks elsewhere in Gaza.
+The catch is that Israel's military decides where the edges of the zone are, and changes them at will - sometimes shrinking the zone or closing it altogether as retaliation for Hamas attacks elsewhere.

-The Hamas government of the Gaza Strip, for its part, maintains a military presence along the coastline but typically isn't thought to venture out into the waters of the zone - making the sea area a bit of a military "no man's land" used only by civilian fishermen.
+The Hamas government of the Gaza Strip, for its part, maintains a military presence along the coastline, but apparently doesn't routinely venture out into the waters of the zone - making the sea area a bit of a military "no man's land" used only by civilian fishermen.

-(Thanks go to staff at Gaza advocacy groups Gisha and Al Mezan for helping confirm some of the above details to us.
+(Some of the above details were confirmed by communications with representatives of Palestinian activist groups Gisha and Al Mezan.
 PolGeoNow does not take a side in the Gaza Strip situation or Israeli-Palestinian conflict, but our research requires us to incorporate carefully-vetted information from whichever sources are available.)

 Israel Proper